How we agree to demonstrate respect to each other and the classroom:

 - Short stories

-As we read these texts, we will be analyzing and discussing how they help us explore and begin to answer the following essential questions:
+As we read these texts, we analyze and discuss how they help us explore and begin to answer the following essential questions:

 - In what ways does experience inform identity?